Blair station

-Blair is a station on Ottawa's transitway and O-Train located at Blair Road and Regional Road 174.
+Blair station is a station on Ottawa's O-Train and Transitway systems located at Blair Road and Regional Road 174.
 It is a major transfer point for commuters within urban Gloucester and Orléans.

 Location

 This station is adjacent to the Gloucester Centre shopping complex, and nearby the Scotiabank Theatre Ottawa mega-movie theatre, a small bank, and other major retail stores.
 Shoppers City East located across Blair Road contains also several other major stores such as Canadian Tire.
+Headquarters of the Canadian Security Intelligence Service is located within a close proximity of the station.
 A long pedestrian overpass for the Queensway provides access to office complexes, a small park and ride parking lot, and the Pineview residential area.

 Transitway

 Prior to the construction of the Confederation Line, this was the last station in the grade separated eastern leg of the transitway; after this point, buses used exclusive shoulder lanes on the Queensway beyond this point towards Orleans.

 The main Transitway platforms closed down prior to Confederation Line construction as of 28 June 2015.
 The platforms reopened on September 14, 2019, when Confederation Line service began.